FlorinAndrei/nsphere/README.md

 To speed things up even further, the main Numpy code that does the simulation is instantiated by multiple workers at once, one for each CPU.
 This provides another massive speed boost.

+### GPU

+Status: proof of concept

+If Cupy is installed and a GPU is available, the workers will switch from Numpy to Cupy and will use the GPU for linear algebra.
+Once the worker is done, the matrices with the results are returned to the host in plain Numpy form.
+This is more like an early proof of concept, I feel there's a lot more that could be done to fully utilize the power of the GPU.
+I expect to be able to use a far larger amount of dots on the GPU (serializing the ops a bit, to make sure it fits in the GPU memory).
+Also, the best number of workers might be different (probably one would be enough).

 ### Limits

-After all optimizations, the main bottleneck is system memory.
-All math is done in Numpy arrays that use most of the available RAM, vectorized and parallel, for the greatest speed possible.
-The current code runs well on 12 CPUs and 16 GB of RAM.
+After all optimizations, the main bottleneck is memory.
+All math is done in Numpy / Cupy arrays that use most of the available system / GPU RAM, vectorized and parallel, for the greatest speed possible.
+The current code runs well on 12 CPUs and 16 GB of RAM, or on a Turing class GPU (GTX 1660 Ti) with 6 GB of memory.
 It does not (yet) adapt to different memory sizes or numbers of CPU - you would need to tweak variables such as `points` and `d_max`.

-Further speed-ups might be doable with CUDA / GPUs.
-Perhaps [Cupy](https://cupy.chainer.org/) would work?
-TBD